tedrand/claimkraken-netlify-cms/src/pages/blog/2021-01-08-the-patent-offices-new-approach-to-indefiniteness-in-aia-trials.md

 ### The Standards

 In 2014, the Federal Circuit adopted the Office's approach to indefiniteness in *In re Packard*.<sup>3</sup>.
-Under this approach, the claims are sufficiently definite if "a person of ordinary skill in the relevant art would not consider the claim language unclear.<sup>4</sup>
+Under this approach, the claims are sufficiently definite if "a person of ordinary skill in the relevant art would not consider the claim language unclear."<sup>4</sup>

+In the same year as *In re Packard*, the Supreme Court held in *Nautilus, Inc. v.
+Biosig Instruments, Inc.*, that a claim is indefinite if it "fails to inform, *with reasonable certainty*, those skilled in the art about the scope of the invention."<sup>5</sup> This determination is made in light of the specification and the prosecution history.<sup>6</sup> Despite the determination by the Supreme Court that a different standard ought to be applied, the USPTO continued to apply the *Packard* standard.
+It reasoned that because of the BRI standard for claim interpretation and the "interactive process for resolving ambiguities," a different approach was warranted.<sup>7</sup>

 \[1] Covered Business Method Reviews (CBM Reviews) phased out in September of 2020.